ConnorMcCranie/DnD/gang_campaign/images/items/alyonas_necklace.md

 :
 :
 :
 *(Fey Heirloom)* If you fail a Wisdom saving throw to resist being charmed or frightened, you may make the roll again and take the result.
-This effect can be used once per short rest.